How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Why Your Dog Is Low-Key Losing Their Mind During Work Hours

-• Following you from room to room like your shadow grew fur
+• Following you room to room like a furry shadow with abandonment issues

-• Barking or whining at the worst possible moments (hello, client calls)
+• Barking or whining at the exact moment you un-mute yourself on a client call

-• Chewing things they shouldn’t shoes, cables, your sanity
+• Chewing things they know they shouldn’t — shoes, cables, your last good pen

-• Pacing like they’re auditioning for a nature documentary
+• Pacing like they’re rehearsing a documentary about captivity

 Start the Morning Right Before Your First Cup of Coffee

-Here’s an unpopular opinion: the single best thing you can do for your dog during work hours happens before work even starts.
+Here’s something I learned the hard way: the biggest thing you can do for your dog during work hours happens before work begins.

 The “Tired Dog” Strategy